Guardians of Time: A Journey Through the Vietnamese Zodiac

 The buffalo also takes the place of the ox, reflecting its prominence and significance in Vietnamese culture and agriculture.
 Unlike the ox, the buffalo is a familiar and essential figure in Vietnamese rural life, playing a crucial role in rice farming and other agricultural activities.
 This cultural relevance makes the buffalo a more relatable and meaningful symbol for the Vietnamese people.

-The Year 2024: The Year of the Dragon
+The Year 2025: The Year of the Snake

 In-Depth Exploration of Vietnamese Signs